rachelsuk/lunchroom/README.md

 `$ pip3 install -r requirements.txt`

-Sign up to use the [Yelp Fusion API] (https://www.yelp.com/fusion) and [Google Maps Platform APIs] (https://developers.google.com/maps).
+Sign up to use the [Yelp Fusion API](https://www.yelp.com/fusion) and [Google Maps Platform APIs](https://developers.google.com/maps).

 Save your Yelp Fusion API key and a random string APP_KEY in a file called secrets.sh using this format: